 If you never attended a National Convention, its probably due to the fact that you are a responsible mature productive employee of your company.
 Only the most unproductive, feeble minded (also known as "high level management") are sent to conventions.
 This is for one of two reasons.
-First, it’s a reward to all of the dedicated, hard working, productive employees of the company who need a break from these overpaid hands-on managerial types.
+First, its a reward to all of the dedicated, hard working, productive employees of the company who need a break from these overpaid hands-on managerial types.
 Second, since these conventions are always a couple of thousand miles away, held in places such as Hawaii, Florida, California, Las Vegas, etc, its punishment to those forced to go.
 Go ahead and ask that Senior Executive Director to the Managing Director of Corporate Fiscal Euthanasia, Hugh B. Looney, about the convention.

 No doubt the flights were awful, room service was horrible, and those crazy California/Hawaiian/Florida taxi drivers.
 Another legitimate complaint is how expensive everything is, even though he gets reimbursed $1.25 for every dollar actually spent.
 Also, it was much too hot, and always, there was absolutely nothing to be learned, only idiots, morons or incompetents attended.
 Nuf said, Hugh.